JulianStone5/SoftSysFantasyOwl/reports/report.md

 ## Code Implementation

 ### Data Storage
 The first decision that needed to be made was the method on how we were going to store the data for each player.
 A battleship board consists of 9 rows and 11 columns.
 Each player has a board with their ships on it and another board that is keeping track of the players guesses.
+We decided that we could best store these in a struct

 ```c
 typedef struct {